saskiaopdam/WINC_Backend/superpy/usage.md

 1. Save SuperPy on your machine.
 2. Open a command-line interface (CLI).
 3. Make sure you have Python installed.
+4. Install the Python modules XlsxWriter and beautifultable.
-4. Go to the directory where you saved SuperPy.
+5. Go to the directory where you saved SuperPy.
-5. After the prompt, type 'python super.py' and press Enter:
+6. After the prompt, type 'python super.py' and press Enter:

 ```
 ➜  superpy git:(main) ✗ python super.py